atamkoc/Introduction-to-ML-Projects/Assignment 3/README.md

 Dataset can also be found in this repo under "English Dataset.csv"

 Our observations and other additional comments can be found under .ipynb files for each part of the project

+Other details can be found in the assignment manual which is also attached to this repository